Resolving Your Case

 A settlement demand package is a letter that your lawyer sends to the insurance company.
 The settlement demand can be mailed before a lawsuit is filed in which case O.C.G.A section 9-11-67.1 controls.
 There are several important factors that control pre-suit demands.
 One of the conditions under O.C.G.A section 9-11-67.1 is that you must give the insurer at least 30 days to consider the demand.
 If you send the demand after your lawyer has filed a lawsuit, then the demand is not controlled by the statute.

-Regardless of whether the demand is made before your lawsuit is filed or after the lawsuit is filed, your lawyer will says that the offer is made pursuant to, and as authorized by, Southern General Insurance Company v.
+Regardless of whether the demand is made before your lawsuit is filed or after the lawsuit is filed, your lawyer will say that the offer is made pursuant to, and as authorized by, Southern General Insurance Company v.
 Holt, 262 Ga.
 267, 416 S.E.
-2d 274 (1992) (bad faith failure of insurer to meet time-limited demand), United States Fidelity & Guaranty Co. v.
+2d 274 (1992) (bad faith failure of the insurer to meet time-limited demand), United States Fidelity & Guaranty Co. v.
 Evans, 116 Ga.
 App.
 93, 156 S.E.
 2d 809 (1967) (negligent, as opposed to bad faith, failure to settle claim and protect insured from excess judgment), and related cases.

 Generally, your demand will include a narrative report by your personal injury lawyer that sets forth in detail the following topics: